dqm2991/Trietly/README.md

+​A smile is the most powerful weapon to face any challenge.
 One positive thought in the morning can change your whole day.
 Think big, but enjoy the small pleasures.
 Be grateful for what you have while pursuing what you want.